timmcmichael/skimpy-oop/chapter-4-classes/scripts/4d script - constructors.md

 There's one topic that we kinda glossed over, and learning more about it can really simplify working with classes.
 That topic is constructors.

-I'm starting out with the code from the previous video, but I have changed the class name from CellCustomer to MobileCustomer, with a similar change to the demo class.
-Because I store all of these examples in a GitHub repository that I want beginners to easily access, I wanted to keep this version separate.
+I'm starting out with the code from the previous video, but I've changed the class name from CellCustomer to MobileCustomer, with a similar change to the demo class.
+Because I store all of these examples in a GitHub repository that I want to be easy for beginners to access, I wanted to keep this version separate.

 If you haven't watched those previous two videos, you probably should do that before we dive in and add constructors to our class.

-Let's start in our driver class, MobileCustomerDemo.
+Let's start in our driver class, MobileCustomerDemo, which is on the right side of my screen.
 When we create an object, the assignment statement includes the `new` keyword, then MobileCustomer with parentheses.
-It has to be a method call because of the parentheses, but it's odd that it has the same name as our class--and we didn't write that method, so where did it come from?
+That has to be a method call because we know that parentheses always indicate a method, but it's odd that it has the same name as our class--and we didn't write that method, so where did it come from?

 This is a special kind of method called a constructor, and it runs whenever an object is created.
 Its job is to initialize the object's data so that every field has a value.
 If the compiler doesn't find a constructor in a class at compile time, it adds a *default constructor* that initializes all fields to their default values.
 So, when we first instantiate our customer, the name and phone number are null--the default value for a String--and the two double fields are 0.0.
 Then we use the setters to assign the values we want.